OpenMOOC/documentation/demostrator.rst

 As example content, there are 10 courses created.

-The first course is for demo.
+The first course is for demo purposes.
 It has demo content.

-The follows courses are empty courses with a pre-created forum.
+The other courses are empty, but have a pre-created forum.

 The courses and forums are linked by theirs urls.
-So, remember that you can't change the "slug" of one course if you want to conserve the link integrity between its forum.
+So remember that you can't change the "slug" of a course if you want to mantain the link integrity between it and its forum.

 Courses and forums creation or rename
 -------------------------------------

-Remember that if you rename a course by changing its slug, you must login in the system, change to askbot user and rename the directory course.
+Remember that if you rename a course by changing its slug, you must login in the operative system, change to askbot user and rename the directory course.
 You can do this using the command `askbot_rename.sh`.

 .. code::